iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Regression Metrics.md

 ### 2. Classification Accuracy
 - Number of `Correct` Prediction to the Number of **Total Predictions**
 - Accuracy Score is Good if Datasets contains well `Balanced` Class Distribution
+- Used when All the Classes ( TP, TN, FP and FN ) are Equally Important.

 ![Accuracy](Image/Accuracy.png)

 ### 3. Precision
 - Focus on `Positive Predictions` ( How Good our Model is when **Prediction** is `Positive` ? )
+- Measures the **Correctly** Identified Positive Cases from all the **Predicted** Positive Cases.
+- Used when the Costs of False Positives is **High**. ( e.g. There is Virus but still Antivirus is Predicting that the System is Safe it's Costly )
 - **Evaluates** Model only based on `Positive Predictions`

 ![Precision](Image/Precision.png)